Home may be where the heart is, but it is also where germs, dust, mold and mildew, and other allergens set up shop.

 These pathogens and allergens flourish in and on toilets, on faucets, on the floor and walls, and in damp towels and washcloths.

-Make it a weekly priority when cleaning the house to disinfect the toilet, sink, and faucet handles, using a disinfectant cleaner or diluted bleach and water.
+Make it a weekly priority as you clean your house to disinfect the toilet, sink, and faucet handles, using a disinfectant cleaner or diluted bleach and water.

 Apply the cleaner, let it stand on the surface for 10 minutes, and wipe clean with a paper towel or lint-free cloth.

-Here are a few more essential bathroom cleaning tips:
+Here are a few more essential house cleaning tips for the bathroom:

 In the kitchen, proper handling of raw meat, fish, and poultry can stop most germs associated with them from multiplying to levels that can make you and your family ill.